The 22 Immutable Laws of Marketing by Al Ries and Jack Trout Book Summary & Commentary

 But what if the audience you choose is too small?
 Well, that’s actually less of a problem with the internet today.
 Every specialized interest you can think of has at least a few thousand passionate fans all over the world and you can now reach all of them through the internet.
 This wasn’t possible when starting a business even 30 years ago.

-6. Your product can be first to offer a unique Benefit
+6. You can be first to offer a unique Benefit

 This is about your product giving people some kind of satisfaction or advantage that other existing products don’t.